Contact Allergy in Dogs

 Causes

 Genetic factors can influence a dog’s susceptibility to contact allergies.
 Certain breeds may be more prone to allergic reactions, indicating a genetic predisposition.
-Environmental factors, such as the frequency of contact with potential allergens, also play a crucial role.
+Environmental factors, such as the frequency of Contact with potential allergens, also play a crucial role.

 The scientific causes of a contact allergy are complex and involve both the skin barrier and the immune system.
-A disrupted skin barrier can facilitate the absorption of allergens, while an overactive immune system intensifies the allergic reaction.
+A compromised skin barrier can facilitate the absorption of allergens, while an overactive immune system intensifies the allergic reaction.
 Common allergy-triggering substances include nickel, certain shampoos, insecticides, and textiles.

 Symptoms